-Christophe Honoré’s very personal coming-of-age story is a showcase for a tremendus debut from young actor Paul Kircher
+Christophe Honoré’s personal coming-of-age story is a showcase for a tremendous debut from young actor Paul Kircher

 Dir: Christophe Honoré.
 France.
 2022.
 122 mins.